Epson EH-TW5650 gaming & home cinema projector review

 Built using 3LCD Technology, the Epson EH-TW5650 is ideal for watching movies, sport and TV, as well as gaming and viewing photos.

 Producing 2,500 lumens of brightness, it can handle some ambient light without colours washout, making it ideal in the living room or a media room.
 In normal mode, it’s quiet, only producing 37 dB of noise.
 The baseline noise falls to 27 dB in ECO mode, meaning it’s virtually silent.

 In terms of image size, the Epson EH-TW5650 can project onto any screen between 30 and 300 inches, allowing you to easily enjoy a big-screen experience!

 The brightness combined with a 60,000: 1 contrast ratio, means colours are displayed in true to life hues with natural shadows.
 While the built-in Detail Enhancement and frame interpolation technology ensure every frame is faithfully reproduced without any blurring.

 As a Full HD 1080p projector, even old formats have a new life and depth to them, while newer releases appear with stunning colours and texture.
 Plus as a 3D ready projector, simply add some 3D glasses and enjoy the latest 3D releases.

-With built-in Wi-Fi, you can stream directly from any smart device using the iProjection app.
+With built-in Wi-Fi, you can stream directly from any smart device to the Epson EH-TW5650 using the iProjection app.
 You could use one of the HDMI ports to connect a streaming stick.
 Also, you can connect wirelessly with Miracast compatible smart devices.